 Lavazza Desea is a compact, simple yet intuitive, Lavazza’s coffee capsule machine.
 With the included Lavazza glass mug, you can make a perfect cup (mug?) of coffee and drink it straight afterwards.

 There is a variety of options to make, like Espresso, Cappuccino, or even for just a hot, whipped milk.
-With just a press of the button, your coffee will be ready within minutes without any intervention and the machine is also quieter than the other ones I used before at home and the office.
+With just a press of a button, your coffee will be ready within minutes without any intervention and the machine is also quieter than the other ones I used before at home and the office.

 However, it’s probably not for an office environment as it is a challenge to pour the coffee into your own mug/glass without spilling.
 Unless of course if everyone has their own Lavazza mug.
 Plus, there aren’t many coffee pods selection with Lavazza and it seems that almost everyone else is making coffee pods that are “Nespresso-compatible”.
 However, the official Lavazza ones are great but if you like to experiment or expand the horizon, than it can be a bit of a challenge.